Canada’s Privacy and AI Reckoning: What Just Changed and What It Means for Your Business

 AI hasn't changed what attackers are after.
 They still want access, money, or disruption.
 What it has changed is the speed, scale, and quality with which they go after it.
 Security teams that update how they detect, train, and respond will be in a much better spot than those still using the same playbooks from five years ago.

 Concerned about your organization’s exposure to AI-assisted threats?
-The Safe North offers security assessments and hands-on security consulting tailored to growing businesses — starting with a free 30-minute consultation.
+The Safe North offers a Risk Assessment and hands-on security consulting tailored to growing businesses — starting with a free 30-minute consultation.

 Share